MicrosoftDocs/visualstudio-docs/docs/modeling/walkthrough-creating-a-custom-text-template-host.md

 6. On the **Build** menu, click **Build Solution**.

-## Testing the Custom Host
+## Test the Custom Host

 To test the custom host, you write a text template, then you run the custom host, pass it the name of the text template, and verify that the template is transformed.

-#### To create a text template to test the custom host
+### To create a text template to test the custom host

 1. Create a text file, and name it `TestTemplate.tt`.